 The best thing about working at Halfords is the services we offer.
 You can go to any other retailer and buy a product, but you can’t get it fitted, repaired or set up.
-Our business model is centered on service that cannot be beaten; a customer can walk into our shops and leave without having to do anything.
+Our business model is centred on service that cannot be beaten; a customer can walk into our shops and leave without having to do anything.
 I absolutely believe this makes Halfords the business it is and all our colleagues believe it too.
 In terms of the environment, we are a relatively big company but everyone knows each other so no face is a strange face.
-Having this kind of close knit culture makes getting stuff done much easier!
+Having this kind of close-knit culture makes getting stuff done much easier!

 I think the biggest challenge I have had is purely knowing who does what and how you best engage with them to get things done.
-We work with people which have different skill sets, some love numbers, some love being creative and drawing, some prefer negotiation and chatting but essentially we have to get things done so knowing how to work with different characters was and still is the biggest challenge.
+We work with people who have different skill sets, some love numbers, some love being creative and drawing, some prefer negotiation and chatting but essentially we have to get things done so knowing how to work with different characters was and still is the biggest challenge.

 In terms of dealing with them I like to think the support networks in the business are easily accessible and advice is never far away.
 What is clear is that no one is going to tell you off for trying so give it a go and if you don’t succeed at first, learn and try again.

 I have done multiple training and development schemes in Halfords and all of them have been even better evolutions of their predecessors.
-I have absolute belief that our People team strive to improve and make the development experiences for all colleagues better every year and the Aspire programme has changed the outlook of our business.
-I was on the first Aspire cohort and we are now on cohort five or six so the great news is that the talent in Halfords isn’t dwindling and we are recruiting people who have a future as leaders in our business.
+I have absolute belief that our People team strive to improve and make the development experiences for all colleagues better every year and the management training programme has changed the outlook of our business.
+I was on the first management training cohort and we are now on cohort five or six so the great news is that the talent in Halfords isn’t dwindling and we are recruiting people who have a future as leaders in our business.
 We aren’t just recruiting potential but we are nurturing and in my experience, setting ourselves up to succeed for years to come.